4 Traditional Mochigashi Sweets that Don’t Use Rice

 2 Popular Mochigashi Made from Starch

-First, here are 2 traditional Japanese Mochigashi that are made from starch.
+For those who are curious about those Mochigashi sweets, today I will introduce 4 representative examples.
+First, here are 2 popular traditional Mochigashi sweets that are made from starch.

 Warabi Mochi (わらび餅)

-Finally, here are 2 traditional Japanese Mochigashi that are made from wheat flour.
+Lastly, here are 2 popular traditional Mochigashi confections that are made from wheat flour.

 “Sakura Mochi (桜餅)” is a traditional Japanese Mochigashi sweet with more than 300 years of history and comes in two types, that is, “Chomeiji Sakura Mochi (長命寺 桜餅)” and “Domyoji Sakura Mochi (道明寺 桜餅)”.
 Actually, the former, Chomeiji Sakura Mochi isn’t made without using rice, but consists of sweet red bean paste wrapped in a thin sheet of baked wheat flour dough, which is further wrapped with a pickled cherry leaf.